-- Exercise all your rights free from interference, coercion, discrimination or reprisal. - Be valued as an individual, to be treated with consideration, dignity and respect in full recognition of your self-worth. - Be cared for in a manner that enhances your quality of life, free from humiliation, harassment or threats. - Be free from physical, sexual, mental and verbal abuse, corporal punishment, financial exploitation and involuntary seclusion including physical and chemical restraints.
+- To exercise all your rights free from interference, coercion, discrimination or reprisal. - To be valued as an individual, to be treated with consideration, dignity and respect in full recognition of your self-worth. - To be cared for in a manner that enhances your quality of life, free from humiliation, harassment or threats. - To be free from physical, sexual, mental and verbal abuse, corporal punishment, financial exploitation and involuntary seclusion including physical and chemical restraints.